-Which of the following is the graph of 𝑓 of 𝑥 equals negative 𝑥 cubed plus six 𝑥 squared minus nine 𝑥 plus one?
+Use derivatives to identify which of the following is the graph of the function 𝑓 of 𝑥 equals negative 𝑥 cubed plus six 𝑥 squared minus nine 𝑥 plus one.